bhixsonsimeral16/CSC301/percolationEclipse/readme.txt

  *  you enjoyed doing it.
  *****************************************************************************/
 Calculating the running time function is much easier if you have Excel graph the points and draw a linear trendline for you.
+It may be that I didn't create enough data points to get a reliable ratio, but while doubling N, it did not seem to converge anywhere in particular, but the Excel graph of the lg vs lg gave me an extremely reliable slope.